meganemichel/nf-tower-docs/hugo/content/docs/compute-environments/aws-batch.md

 ---
 {{% tip "Disclaimer" %}}
 <!-- If you already have Batch environment pre-configured skip Forge and go to Launch -->
-This guide assumes you already have an existing [AWS Account](https://aws.amazon.com/).
+This guide assumes you have an existing [AWS Account](https://aws.amazon.com/).
+Sign up for free [here](https://aws.amazon.com/account/sign-up).
 {{% /tip %}}

 There are two ways of creating a **Compute Environment** for **AWS Batch** with Tower.